-The opinions set forth above are limited in all respects to the federal laws of the United States of America, the Delaware Act, the Constitution of the State of Delaware, as interpreted by the courts of the State of Delaware.
-We hereby consent to the filing of this opinion of counsel as Exhibit 5.1 to the Registration Statement.
-We also consent to the reference to our Firm under the heading "Legal Matters" in the prospectus forming a part of the Registration Statement.
-In giving this consent, we do not hereby admit that we are in the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission thereunder.
+We hereby consent to the references to this firm under the caption "Legal Matters" in the Prospectus and to the filing of this opinion as an Exhibit to the Registration Statement.
+By giving such consent, we do not admit that we are within the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Securities and Exchange Commission issued thereunder.